Sep 23rd 2011, 17:07 by R.A. | WASHINGTON

 1) I mentioned yesterday that given the intensity of the political uproar over monetary policy of late, the Fed would likely be even more reluctant than normal to take action in the months leading up to the 2012 election.
 That means the Fed is quickly running out of opportunities to make big, near-term course corrections to policy.
 And that means thatthis, via Tim Duy, is disconcerting:

-Nathan Sheets, who retired as director of the Federal Reserve‘s international affairs group this summer, said he believes the central bank will pause for a while after taking unconventional steps in August and September to bring down long-term interest rates as it assesses the impact of its actions.
+Nathan Sheets, who retired as director of the Federal Reserve‘s international affairs group this summer, said he believes the central bank will pause for a while after taking unconventional steps in August and September to bring down long-term interest rates as it assesses the impact of its actions.“I wouldn’t expect at its November meeting the Fed is going to roll out some additional package,” he said in an interview.

 The Fed isn't leaving itself much time to act.